TypeScriptADK-TS

 main().catch(console.error);

-Run it with:
+Run it in your terminal:

-npx tsx src/main.ts
+npx tsx src/agents/index.ts

 You should see something like: